Body of missing Michigan 2-year-old found, police say

 DETROIT — A two-year-old who went missing from the Lansing area has been found dead, police say.
 She was allegedly taken from her home by her mother's ex-boyfriend last weekend.

-Wynter Cole-Smith's body was discovered near the Coleman A. Young Airport on Detroit's east side.
+Wynter Cole-Smith's body was discovered near the Coleman A. Young Airport on Detroit's east side around 6:50 p.m.
+Wednesday.

 Around 11:30 p.m. on Sunday, July 2, authorities said 26-year-old Rashad Trice got into an altercation with his ex-girlfriend, stabbing her.